 - Drizzle with olive oil and season with the Dalkin&Co Lemon Pepper Seasoning on both sides with a pinch of salt and pepper.
 Toss to combine.

 - Just before the wings are done, make the sauce by melting the butter in a small saucepan on low heat.
-Add the olive oil, garlic, lemon zest and juice and parmesan cheese.
-Once fragrant, remove from heat and toss onto cooked wings.
+Add the olive oil, garlic, lemon zest and juice, stir to combine.
+Once fragrant, remove from heat.

 This is my first time at "What's Gaby Cooking", so that means these wings were also a first for me.
 If I can be super blunt here, I was so dis-trusting of the accolades when I started to read.
 I was dubious about the recipe and dubious of Gaby.
 I thought I was being set up for some type of "Emperor with no clothes" scam...then I kept reading about the wings and feelings from the gut got me so curious about the bold claims.
 My initial "no way" thoughts morphed to "Maybe they are special/I hope they are special".
 At the very least, ultimately I did feel/trust Gaby's sincerity.
 Dinner last night was shockingly ummmazing, and absolutely/hands down the best wings I have ever tasted, let alone having ever made.
 And now I begin the adventure of discovering more recipes within this site.
 Thank you Gaby, so so much...
 I am a fan.